 Our determination of fair value requires discounting the estimated cash flows at a rate commensurate with the inherent risk associated with the assets and related estimated cash flows.
 The discount rate used in determining each project's fair value depends on the stage of development, location and other specific factors that increase or decrease the risk associated with the estimated cash flows.
 In accordance with our accounting policies, we consider on a quarterly basis whether indicators of impairment of long-lived assets are present.
-See also "-Critical Accounting Policies" for our policy on impairment of long-lived assets.
+See also "ITEM 5.
+OPERATING AND FINANCIAL REVIEW AND PROSPECTS - A. Operating Results - Critical Accounting Policies - Real estate properties development completed and under development" for our policy on impairment of long-lived assets.

-For the years ended December 31, 2013, 2014 and 2015 we did not recognize any impairment for our active projects, consisting of projects under construction or planning or held for sale or held for lease.
+For the years ended December 31, 2014, 2015 and 2016 we did not recognize any impairment for our active projects, consisting of projects under construction or planning or held for sale or held for lease.